openuss/openuss-legacy/openuss/tools/missing-dependencies/readme.txt

 Jaybird 2.0.1 is not deployed to remote repositories

 Sun Microsystems - Java Transaction API
+JTA 1.0.1B needed by current Spring Framework
 Due to license restrictions this jar is not deployed to public repositories.

+MyFaces - Tomahawk 1.1.2
+Is not proper deployed on repositories

 -----------------------------------------------------------------------------